-Justices won’t block Biden policy on ‘social cost of carbon’
+Supreme Court won’t block Biden policy on ‘social cost of carbon’

 The approach uses the “social cost of carbon” to calculate future climate damages to justify tougher restrictions for fossil fuels, transportation and other industries.

-The federal appeals court in New Orleans put the order on hold and Louisiana led nine states in asking the high court to in to intervene.
+The federal appeals court in New Orleans put the order on hold and Louisiana led nine states in asking the high court to intervene.

 The justices’ refusal to do so allows the administration to use an interim standard of $51 in damages per ton of carbon dioxide emitted while it works to update and possibly increase the cost per ton.
 The $51 figure was used by the Obama administration before the Trump administration cut it to $7.